-But, with a customer review video, you’re getting an honest opinion from someone outside the company.
+But, with a customer review video, you’re getting an honest opinion from someone outside the company, which ultimately helps establish trust with more customers.
 There is no incentive for them to be dishonest and, because video takes more work to create than a written review, you can trust they’re sharing an authentic reaction.

 So, how can you best take advantage of this medium you have little to no control over?
 We’ve got some tips to help you leverage this earned media and start making more sales fast.

 The important thing to remember here is that you shouldn’t incentivize a positive video review, but an honest one.
 Incentivized positive reviews have the potential to taint a company’s credibility and immediately negate any positive associations you may have due to misrepresentation – after all, if you can’t be trusted to post real reviews, can your products be trusted at all?

 Instead, offer something like a coupon or free bonus for any video review from a real customer.
 Video reviews take a lot more effort and time to create, so incentivizing them isn’t bad, as long as they remain unbiased and truly represent the customer experience.
 Be sure you have a method of authentication so you can prove this person was a real customer.

 Once your video reviews start rolling in, you can begin using them in your marketing efforts.
 Start by picking your favorite customer review and posting it on your product page.
 Find the best placement for it, either near the product or service images, near the list of benefits or special features, or in its own customer review section.